 Case Study: Reduce costs and time spent on SoD management with efficient, automated solutions and processes

-A large retailer with annual sales of nearly $2 billion across 1,000 retail stores in North America lacked enforcement of segregation of duties (SoD) policies across financial applications, as well as an approach to monitoring and and reporting SoD violations.
+A large retailer with annual sales of nearly $2 billion across 1,000 retail stores in North America lacked enforcement of segregation of duties (SoD) policies across financial applications, as well as an approach to monitoring and reporting SoD violations.

 The organization’s external auditor, as well as management, determined that the retailer had material weaknesses in internal controls related to SoD and access management.
 Under the Sarbanes-Oxley Act (SOX), publicly traded companies like the retailer are required to disclose any material weaknesses to the Securities and Exchange Commission (SEC), which can negatively impact stock prices and investor confidence, and potentially increase external audit and legal fees.
 A lack of effective SoD and access management controls can also make it difficult to detect internal fraud, another red flag for investors.